MaineHealth safety measures help prevent the spread of COVID-19 and protect patients and care team members at all locations.

 Video visits (also called telehealth) help you manage your health even when you can't leave your home.
 You can meet with a care team member using your telephone, tablet or computer.
 Please contact your provider if you’d like to discuss this option for your next visit.

-All care team members are screened daily for COVID-19 symptoms before they are allowed to work.
+All care team members are screened daily for COVID-19 symptoms before work.
 We also screen all patients for symptoms before entering a MaineHealth office, hospital or clinic setting.

-All patients, visitors and care team members are provided with a surgical mask to help reduce the risk of infection.
-We are also restricting visitors at all locations, with certain exceptions.
-Please review the rules before you arrive.
+All patients, visitors and care team members must wear a mask to help reduce the risk of infection.
+We also require hand hygiene and safe social distancing.

 Lobbies and Common Areas